lumeland/lume.land/docs/configuration/config-file.md

 You can override the value from the CLI with `--dest`, useful if you want to generate the site without override the previous one.
 For example:
-`lume --dest=./output` { .tip }
+`deno task lume --dest=./output` { .tip }

 ### location

-This is the public URL where the site will be published.
-Useful to generate absolute URLs or if your site is published in a subdirectory, for example:
+This is the public URL of the site.
+It's useful to generate absolute URLs or fix the relative urls if your site is published under a subdirectory, for example:
-`https://username.github.io/project-name/`.
-The value must be an [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), for
+`https://example.com/project-name/`.
+It only accepts an [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), for
 example: